 Program C-AG-2.a Allowed Uses: No permit required.
-Seek to clarify for the agricultural community those agricultural uses for which no permit is required.
-These include the Agricultural Exclusions from the existing adopted Categorical Exclusion Orders.
-Review aspects of agricultural operations that are not currently excluded from coastal permit requirements to determine if there are additional categories of agricultural developments, either in type or in specific geographic areas, that have no potential for any significant adverse effect, either individually or cumulatively, on coastal resources or on public access and, hence, could be eligible additions to the categorical exclusion.
+Seek to clarify for the agricultural community those agricultural uses for which no permit is include required.
+These Agricultural Exclusions from the existing adopted Categorical Exclusion Orders.
+Review aspects of agricultural operations that are not currently excluded from coastal permit requirements to determine if there are additional categories of agricultural developments, in specific geographic areas, that have no potential for any significant adverse effect, either individually or cumulatively, on coastal resources or on public access and, hence, could be eligible additions to the categorical exclusion.

-Program C-AG-2.b Option to Secure Affirmative Agricultural Easements Through Restricted Residences.
-Evaluate the efficacy of permitting limited non-agricultural residential development within the C-APZ zone as a means of securing permanent affirmative agricultural easements over the balance of the legal lot_farm tract.
-Characteristics of the program could include (a) prohibiting residential development on a legal lot_farm tract where an Agricultural Dwelling or Dwelling Unit Cluster is located, (b) restricting the development envelope to the minimum feasible size (e.g. 10,000 sq. ft) (c) limiting house size to less than amount allowed for agricultural dwellings, but permitting transfer of development credits to increase allowable house size by securing affirmative agricultural easements on additional agricultural lands.
+Program C-AG-2.b Option to Secure Affirmative Agricultural Easements Through Restricted

+Residences.
+Evaluate the efficacy of permitting limited non-agricultural residential development within the C-APZ zone as a means of securing permanent affirmative agricultural easements over the balance of the farm tract.
+Characteristics of the program could include (a) prohibiting residential development on a farm tract where an Agricultural Dwelling or Dwelling Unit Cluster is located, (b) restricting the development envelope to the minimum feasible size (e.g. 10,000 sq. ft) (c) limiting house size to less than amount allowed for agricultural dwellings, but permitting transfer of development credits to increase allowable house size by securing affirmative agricultural easements on additional agricultural lands.
 The program and associated policies have no effect until certified as an LCP Amendment by the Coastal Commission.